My favorites | English | Sign in

 Multi-scoped tokens

-To create tokens that access multiple Google Data APIs, seperate each scope with a url-encoded space (%20).
-The example below creates a token which will have access to both a user's Google Documents and Google Calendar data.
+To create tokens that access multiple Google Data APIs, separate each scope with a space character.
+The example below creates a token with access to both a user's Google Documents and Google Calendar data.

 Fetching a request token